asnaeb/AsyncArray/README.md

 > When using `async.map` method, you may want to obtain an array of promises
 > rather than resolving them sequentially.
 > To this purpose, `async.map` method can be given an additional argument,
 > specifying whether or not the promises returned should be resolved.
+Defaults to `true` if omitted
 > ```javascript
 > const promises = await arr.async.map(id => db.get({id}), false)
 >